SatyKrish/aks-csi-storage-drivers/docs/azure-files-static-volume-managed-identity.md

 The Azure Files CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure file shares attached to pod as `PersistentVolume`.

-In this sample we will statically create `PersistentVolume` with an existing Azure Files share for use by multiple pods in an AKS cluster.
+In this sample we will statically create `PersistentVolume` with an existing Azure Files share using managed identity.
+Managed identities can authorize access to file share from AKS cluster using Azure AD credentials.
+By using managed identities, you can avoid storing Storage Key as a Kubernetes secret in AKS cluster.

 ## Setup